huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: overlay.addText(text, x, y, color = "#000000", size = 12, layer = 0)

    Adds a text item to the specified overlay layer.
+Text can be additionally formatted with a `limited set of HTML tags <https://doc.qt.io/qt-5/richtext-html-subset.html#supported-tags>`_.
+Note that only text can be displayed, so text decoration like underlines or table borders will not appear.

    :param string text: the text to display
    :param number x: the x pixel coordinate of the text (relative to the layer's position)